leonardoraele/private-field-inspect/README.md

 - Node 14.5+
 - Doesn't work in the browser

-### Why Use This?
+## Why

-As of now, VS Code's built-in debugger (up to 1.51.1) doesn't support private class fields yet, and Node (up to 15.4) doesn't allow you to cheat encapsulation to inspect private fields, so if you want to see the value of your private variables you have to resort to this.
+As of now, VS Code's built-in debugger (currently 1.51.1) doesn't support private class fields yet, and Node (currently 15.4) doesn't show private class fields with `util.inspect`, so if you want to debug your code that contains private class fields, you have to resort to something like this.